gemc/home/_documentation/systems.md

 ]
 ```

-The steering card also setups 200 events, each with one {{ page.pi0 }}, with two outputs: a root file and a text file.
+The steering card also sets up 200 events, each with one {{ page.pi0 }}, with two outputs: a root file and a text file.
 Modify as
 needed and run gemc:

 ```